Home / Insights / Events & Webinars / Energy Unplugged

 3.15pmTim Peake, British Astronaut

-Drawing on his extraordinary experiences in space, Tim Peake offers a powerful perspective on innovation and resilience.
-His keynote challenges audiences to think differently about risk, responsibility and long-term thinking, followed by an audience Q&A.
+Drawing on his extraordinary experiences in space, Tim Peake offered a powerful perspective on innovation and resilience.
+His keynote challenged audiences to think differently about risk, responsibility and long-term thinking, followed by an audience Q&A.

 4.00pmEncore and next moves

-Nathan Parker returns to close the day, weaving together key insights, shared challenges and moments of inspiration into a powerful spoken-word summary – leaving delegates with clarity, momentum and a sense of shared purpose.
+Nathan Parker closed the day by weaving together key insights, shared challenges and moments of inspiration into a spoken-word summary, leaving delegates with clarity, momentum and a sense of shared purpose.

 4.20pmUnwind

-Wind down with drinks, canapés and music as the event comes to a close.
-A time to chat, make connections and enjoy a few final conversations before heading off.
+Attendees wound down with drinks, canapés and music as the event drew to a close.

 6:00pmCurfew